kixton/twitter-game/README.md

 This application was created with **Ruby on Rails, AngularJS, HTML, SASS**.
 It makes use of the **Twitter API**.

-**Please note that the game play takes a few minutes as we make a call to the Twitter API.
-We are working to optimize this feature.**

 Primary User Stories:
 * User can securely login via Twitter
 * User can start a game